About Me

 I have authored 20+ articles in peer-reveiwed journals, including Nature Neuroscience and Nature Human Behaviour.
 My work has been featured in The NY Times and The Atlantic.

-My work spans the intersection of engineering, AI, neurotechnology and cognitive science.
-I am currently a Senior Research Scientist at Ruby Neurotech.
+My work spans the intersection of quantitative research, AI/ML, engineering, neurotechnology and cognitive science.
+I am currently a Senior Quantitative UX Researcher at Google.
 I earned my PhD in Neuroscience from Princeton University (supported by an NSF GRFP and funding from Intel Labs) and then was a post-doctoral fellow at UChicago (supported by NIH K99 and F32 postdoctoral awards).
 Before graduate school, I studied Applied Mathematics at Columbia University.
 Click here to learn more about my research

 Recent News